inuguri/sem_seg/README.md

-# sem_seg
+# Semantic Segmentation using Mask RCNN
-Semantic Segmentation using Mask RCNN
+Semantic Segmentation using Mask RCNN on s Custom Data Set